 The QNB Group also has six branches in Oman, through which it provides corporate banking activities and transactional services and retail services to high-net-worth individuals.
 The QNB Group also has five branches in Sudan and one branch in South Sudan.
 In addition, in line with QNB's international expansion activities, a QNB branch was established in 2010 in Nouakchott, the capital of Mauritania, making QNB the first bank from the MENA region to establish a presence in Mauritania.
 On 31 March 2013, QNB completed the acquisition of a controlling stake of 97.12 per cent. in QNB ALAHLI (formerly known as NSGB) for a total cost of QR8.7 billion.
 The results for QNB ALAHLI are fully consolidated into the QNB Group's Financial Statements.
-QNB acquired 99.96 per cent. of Tunisia Qatari Bank (renamed QNB Tunisia in 2013); therefore the presence of the QNB Group in North Africa, through QNB's own branches, representative offices and its subsidiaries and associates, now amounts to six countries including Algeria, Egypt, Libya, Mauritania, and Sudan.
+QNB acquired 99.96 per cent. of Tunisia Qatari Bank (renamed QNB Tunisia in 2013); therefore the presence of the QNB Group in North Africa, through QNB's own branches, representative offices and its subsidiaries and associates, now amounts to five countries, including Algeria, Egypt, Mauritania, and Sudan.

-During the first quarter of 2018, QNB opened its second branch in Kuwait and increased its holdings in QNB Indonesia, Mansour Bank (Iraq) and QNB Tunisia to 90.96 per cent., 54.2 per cent. and 99.99 per cent., respectively.
-During the second quarter of 2018, QNB reduced its holdings in QNB ALAHLI Egypt from 97.12 per cent. to 95.0 per cent. in order to comply with local stock exchange regulations relating to free float requirements in Egypt.
+During the first quarter of 2018, QNB opened its second branch in Kuwait and increased its holdings in QNB Indonesia, Al-Mansour Investment Bank (Iraq) and QNB Tunisia to 90.96 per cent., 54.2 per cent. and 99.99 per cent., respectively.
+During the second quarter of 2018, QNB reduced its holdings in QNB ALAHLI Egypt from 97.12 per cent. to 95.0 per cent. in order to comply with local stock exchange regulations relating to free float requirements.
+During the first half of 2019, QNB increased its stake in QNB Indonesia to 92.48 per cent.